yamine/java-calculator/README.md

 |"let(a, 5, let(b, mult(a, 10), add(b, a)))"|55|
 |"let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))"|40|

-**Note:** This project is supposed to have a unit test that should run during the build.
-However, I could not add it due to a lack of time.
-Also, the release should be defined in the pom file but it is not there yet.
+**Note:** The pom.xml file is missing the release version to be included during the build.
+This is a small test project i.e. not meant to be distributed.